 What’s it like?
 Crozier Blue has a rich, full and well-rounded flavour.
 It is gently salty with a distinctly rich creamy texture, offset by a touch of spice.
 The cheese has an off white interior appearance, this is typical of sheep’s milk cheese.
 Throughout the cheese there is a blueing often referred to as having marble-like pattern, although comparative to many traditional blues, Crozier is typically less blue.
 The rind, which with time can develop a film of surface mould and slight moisture is untreated and is therefore edible, it is however typically stronger and is better used in cooking.

-Where's it from?
-It is produced by J&L Grubb Ltd with Sergio Furno and Dirk Van Den Dikkenburg, Tipperary, Ireland.
+Where’s it from?
+Produced by J&L Grubb Ltd with Sergio Furno and Dirk Van Den Dikkenburg, Tipperary, Ireland.

-Packaging: Crozier Blue is wrapped in distinctive gold foil as a wedge of 125g cheese.
+Packaging: The cheese is wrapped in distinctive gold foil as a wedge of 125g cheese.

 Crozier blue has a rich and well-rounded flavour, with a gentle saltiness offset with a touch of spice.
 It is so special it needs to be the main feature of a dish, such as this Spinach and Walnut Fettuccini recipe.
 The flavours and textures combine to make every mouthful magnificent.
 Read the full recipe here.

 To honour all the wonderful and diverse cheeses available from Ireland, we’ve collated 11 interesting facts about some Irish Cheeses, for instance, did you know Crozier Blue cheese makes a delicious Ice-Cream flavour?
 Or that Humming Bark gets its distinctive smell from being aged wrapped in Spruce Bark?
 Read the full article here.